yiming-physics/Piscis/README.md

 ## Introduction

-<font size=4>**Pisicis**</font> [’bi:ʃıs] is a  simple Python library for
-quantum computing based on state vector method.
-If you have requirements of speed, I recommend you to use other mature toolkits such as Qiskit based on Python and QuEST based on C/C++.
-However, for a quick and convenient verification of quantum algorithms with few qubits, Piscis is nice, and this is the motivation for me to write this toolkit.
+<font size=4>**Pisicis**</font> [’bi:ʃıs] is a  simple Python library for quantum computing based on state vector method.
+If you have requirements of speed, I recommend you to use other mature toolkits such as QuEST (C/C++), CuQuantum (C/C++) and Qiskit (Python).
+However, for the purpose of a quick and convenient verification of quantum algorithms with few qubits, Piscis is useful, and this is the motivation for me to write this toolkit.

 ## Features